jonnyschult/sudokuSolver/README.md

 - Install dependencies
   - `npm install` or `yarn install`
-- Application is built in TypeScript, so we have to build the dist folder
+- Application is built in TypeScript, so user has to build the dist folder
   - `npm build` or `yarn build`
 - Run the application
   - `npm start` or `yarn start`